-Fluctuations in traffic counts also reflect national economic conditions and factors with directly affect vehicle traffic such as fuel prices.
+Fluctuations in traffic counts also reflect national economic conditions and factors which directly affect vehicle traffic such as fuel prices.
 The recession of 2008 has had long lasting impacts on average daily traffic counts.
 At the same time, mining activity in the region has increased offsetting some of the impacts from national economic conditions.
 The traffic counts on the rural section of the highway, therefore, more closely represent through traffic on U.S. Highway 50.
-Since this traffic count would include recreationists, tourists, and other travelers, this traffic count is a measure both of any success in previous economic development efforts targeting out-of-area visitors, as well as one estimate of the size of market for any potential visitor-or-tourism-related economic development efforts.
+Since this traffic count would include recreationists, tourists, and other travelers, it is a possibly a measure of previous economic development efforts targeting out-of-area visitors, as well as one estimate of the size of market for any potential visitor-or-tourism-related economic development efforts.
 In comparison to other rural principal arterials in Nevada, U.S. Highway 50 in the Eureka vicinity receives a mid-range of traffic.
 Table 3-16 shows traffic counts on selected sections of other rural Nevada arterials.

-Table 3-16 Traffic Counts on Selected Rural Nevada Arterials, 2002, 2004, and 2010 Location 2002 Average Annual Daily Traffic 2004 Average Annual Daily Traffic 2010 Average Annual Daily Traffic US 93, White Pine County S. of US 6 & 50 430 480 330 U.S. 6, Nye County by Tonopah Test Site 210 210 220 US 50, Eureka County 740 660 750 US 95, Humboldt County S. of McDermitt 1,550 1,850 2,200 US 95, Mineral County N. of Schurz 2,170 2,600 2,500
+Table 3-16 Traffic Counts on Selected Rural Nevada Arterials, 2002, 2004, 2010 and 2012 Location 2002 Average Annual Daily Traffic 2004 Average Annual Daily Traffic 2010 Average Annual Daily Traffic 2012 Average Annual Daily Traffic US 93, White Pine County S. of US 6 & 50 430 480 330 350 U.S. 6, Nye County by Tonopah Test Site 210 210 220 250 US 50, Eureka County 740 660 750 800 US 95, Humboldt County S. of McDermitt 1,550 1,850 2,200 2,100 US 95, Mineral County N. of Schurz 2,170 2,600 2,500 2,300